Category Archives: Oscar Isaac

 Operation Finale (2018)

 Operation Finale, a film that chronicles the 1961 top-secret raid to capture the notorious Adolf Eichmann, the highest-ranking living Nazi official from World War II, is probably the best movie of 2018 that you’ll never hear about.
 Under-publicized and just a little north of neutral on Rotten Tomatoes’ aggregate film rating siteOperation Finale was released during a period (late August) when quieter movies don’t do so well at the box office.
-Plus, this movie doesn’t have an A-List headliner.
-While it is true that Oscar Isaac (Ex MachinaA Most Violent Year), who, in 2018, is one of our finest working actors, is not quite a household name…yet.
-Sure he plays the recognizable Poe Dameron in the latest Star Wars trilogy (episodes VII, VIII, IX), but a truly respectable actor has to be more than that.
-And Isaac is that in the actor circles but isn’t quite well known enough to the public.
+Plus, this movie doesn’t have an A-list headliner.
+While it is true that Oscar Isaac (Ex MachinaA Most Violent Year), who, in 2018, is one of our finest working actors, is not quite a household name.
+At least not yet.
+Sure, he plays the recognizable Poe Dameron in the latest Star Wars trilogy (episodes VII, VIII, IX), but a respectable actor must be more than that.
+And Isaac is in the actor circles but isn’t well-known enough to the public.
 And while he stars opposite a widely respectable actor in Ben Kingsley (House of Sand and Fog, Gandhi), his elder counterpart’s best years are far behind him.
-At 74 years of age, who knows how much longer his career will continue.
-If this is Kingsley’s final role, it’s a heck of a good one.
+At 74, who knows how much longer his career will continue?
+If this is Kingsley’s final role, it’s a good one.

 Continue reading Operation Finale (2018)